 Generally, people with parental responsibility are the parents named on the child’s full birth certificate; their parental responsibility can only be removed by an Australian court.
-If only the mother is named on the child’s birth certificate but another person has parental responsibility, that person must also provide consent before a passport can be issued.
+If only one parent is named on the child’s birth certificate but another person has parental responsibility, that person must also provide consent before a passport can be issued.
 In some cases, other people or entities (such as welfare agencies) have parental responsibility under Australian law.

 If persons with parental responsibility are in different locations when the child’s passport application is lodged, the non-lodging parent can provide consent through any passport office or agency in Australia or an Australian diplomatic or consular mission overseas.